benaston/javascript/README.md

 https://www.youtube.com/watch?v=Kq4FpMe6cRs

-Typeof used for comparing the primitive type of a variable: string, number, bool, null, undefined
+Typeof used for comparing the primitive type of a variable: string, number, bool, null, undefined  (or indeed Object, even though that is not a primitive).

 ###Primitive
 A fundamental data type provided by a programming language as a building block for programs written in that language. usually characterised by fast efficient operation, close correspondence to hardware primitives, and built-in support for dealing with the data type.